Definition§

 Economic Rent: The amount of money earned that exceeds the minimum needed to keep a factor of production (like land or labor) employed in its current use.
 It arises in situations where market imperfections or inefficiencies prevent competitive pressures from driving prices and earnings down to their economic necessity.

-Economic Rent |
+Economic Rent | Normal Profit |

-Earned just enough to keep resources in their current use |
+Earned above necessary levels due to market imperfections | Earned just enough to keep resources in their current use |

-Involves factors leading to unearned income |
+Involves factors leading to unearned income | Considered a reasonable return on investment |

-Examples: Entrepreneurs making just enough to cover costs |
+Examples: Monopolistic pricing, exclusive club memberships | Examples: Entrepreneurs making just enough to cover costs |

-Examples of Economic Rent
+Examples of Economic Rent§

 - Monopolies: A company that controls an entire market may charge higher prices than what would prevail in a competitive market, generating economic rent.